 “All my life, I’ve measured the ‘good life’ with days on the water fishing.
 Escaping work, shunning worry and forgoing the pressures of daily life to enjoy the elemental world of water, weather and a fish has defined the happiest moments of my life.”Recreational Fisherman

 “People in my family have fished in Gulf and Atlantic waters from the Florida Keys all the way up to North Carolina and Virginia for generations.
 It’s in our blood.
-I love the MSA because it helps to preserve the unique fishing heritage of coastal communities and fishing families across the country by ensuring continued access to fish.”Policy Counsel for the Fish Conservation Program
+I love the MSA because it helps to preserve the unique fishing heritage of coastal communities and fishing families across the country by ensuring continued access to fish.”Director, Florida Conservation